 61 I was offered 3 scholarships and didn’t go to any of those schools.
 I only visited one of the schools and didn’t like what I saw.
 I didn’t like the reason I was offered the other two because I didn’t feel I earned them.

-62 I went to SUNY Oswego, about 30 minutes from where I live now and lived then.
+62 I went to State University College at Oswego, about 30 minutes from where I live now and lived then.
 The city averages around 300 inches of snow a year; I was used to that.
 I was also the only black person in my dorm my first two years there; I was used to that also.

 63 It took a year and a half in college but I gained control of my temper and emotions one night after punching a concrete wall because I didn’t throw a strike.
 I didn’t hurt myself but I found logic, based on the principles of Star Trek’s Mr. Spock, and I lived that life and philosophy for years.
 I always fall back on that principle when needed.

 64 Every paper I wrote in college I earned a B except one, and I got an A on that paper by only reading the first page, the last page, and the two pages in the middle.
 Strange, four years, multiple classes, and all B’s isn’t it?